pagedidier/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/LEGRAND_PAGE_HTTP_INFRA_REPORT.md

 rpContainerName=rp_app
 ```

-Then just a fiew line to stop old running container with the same name
+In the other hand just few line to stop old running container with the same name.

 ```bash
 docker stop $staticContainerName